 Housing costs in Barnstable are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some cities, Barnstable isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Barnstable are a mix of both white- and blue-collar jobs.
-Overall, Barnstable is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Barnstable who work in office and administrative support (13.68%), sales jobs (11.25%), and management occupations (9.73%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Barnstable is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Barnstable is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Barnstable who work in office and administrative support (12.82%), sales jobs (11.71%), and management occupations (9.50%).

 One of the nice things about Barnstable is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Barnstable is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.49% of adults in Barnstable have a bachelor's degree or even advanced degree.
+The citizens of Barnstable are very well educated compared to the average community in the nation: 37.46% of adults in Barnstable have a bachelor's degree or even advanced degree.

 The people who call Barnstable home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barnstable residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Barnstable include English, Italian, German, and French .